MayLab-UConn/BUMPy/README.md

 in the pivotal_planes folder.
 We hope to add to this repository over time
-* If you want a more quantitative estimate of the pivotal plane location, you can infer a location from some flat bilayer properties such as thickness or the lateral pressure profile, though we haven't managed to find an exact relationship between z values and flat bilayer properties (and we've tried)
+* If you want a more quantitative estimate of the pivotal plane location, you can infer a location from some flat bilayer properties such as thickness or the lateral pressure profile, though we haven't managed to find an exact relationship between z values and flat bilayer properties (and we've tried).
+See our publication for details.
 * If you absolutely need rigorous area matching, and the z value of the lipid you want to simulate hasn't been calculated yet, you can do it yourself!
-See our publication and (Wang and Deserno, J. Chem.
+See our publication and cite the authors who came up with the z measurement- (Wang and Deserno, J. Chem.
 Phys.
 16, 164109 (2015)).
-If you do so, please let us know and we'll update our repository with your reported values!
+If you do calculate your own pivotal planes, please let us know and we'll update our repository with your reported values!

 ### DEVELOPMENT
 * BUMPy is maintained on github (link: https://github.com/MayLab-UConn/BUMPy)